There’s misinformation about using WhatsApp in China, and I’m here to tell you the truth.

 If you don’t think you can survive in China without all the usual features of WhatsApp, then you’ll need a VPN.

-So for me, a VPN in China is absolutely critical (not just for WhatsApp, but every other bloody website and app I use.)
+So for me, a VPN in China is absolutely critical (not just for WhatsApp, but for every other website and app I use!)

 Please refer to my review of the best China VPN which outlines the best ones.

-If you don’t have time to read the review, just tap on the button below and go straight to the one I recommend most, which is ExpressVPN.
+If you don’t have time to read the review, just tap on the button below and go straight to the one I recommend most:

 I recommend this as the best VPN because my personal experience with it, while working and traveling in China, has been great.

-Why are so many apps banned in China?
+Why are apps like WhatsApp banned in China?

 Major features of WhatsApp are blocked in China.
 Image by Anton on Pexels.

-Colloquially, the censored internet is referred to as the Great Firewall of China.
+Colloquially, the censored Chinese internet is referred to as the Great Firewall of China.

-Don’t worry though, you can still access the internet in China even if you don’t have a VPN.
+Don’t worry though, as a tourist in China you can still access the internet even if you don’t have a VPN.

 I’ve written a whole article about apps banned in China if you want to dig deeper.